hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## [1] 3000
 ```

 The `dim()` function provides both the number of cells and genes for the **default assay**.
-Here we see the number of features followed by the number of cells.
+Here we see the number of features followed by the number of cells:

 ```r
 dim(seurat_integrated)